Thomas Foley, 1st Baron Foley (1716–1777)

+Early life

-Foley was the son of Thomas Foley MP and his wife Hester (née Andrews) and was educated at Westminster School (1724–732) and Trinity College, Cambridge (from 1732).
+Foley was the son of Thomas Foley MP and his wife Hester (née Andrews) Foley and was educated at Westminster School (1724–732) and Trinity College, Cambridge (from 1732).
 The Foley family descended from the prominent ironmaster Thomas Foley.

+Career

 He succeeded his father in 1749, inheriting the Stoke Edith estate in Herefordshire.
 Foley was also the cousin, namesake and heir of Thomas Foley, 2nd Baron Foley (a title which became extinct on the latter's death in 1766), thus also inheriting Witley Court and the extensive Great Witley estate.
-This included ironworks at Wilden and Shelsley Walsh, which were leased about at the end of his life.

-He was elected to the House of Commons for Droitwich in 1741, a constituency he represented until 1746 and again from 1754 to 1768, followed by election to represent Herefordshire between 1768 and 1776.
+This included ironworks at Wilden and Shelsley Walsh, which were leased about at the end of his life.He was elected to the House of Commons for Droitwich in 1741, a constituency he represented until 1746 and again from 1754 to 1768, followed by election to represent Herefordshire between 1768 and 1776.
 The latter year the title previously held by his cousin was revived when Foley was raised to the peerage as Baron Foley of Kidderminster in the County of Worcester.

+Personal life

 Lord Foley married Grace (d.
 1769), daughter of George Granville, 1st Baron Lansdowne, in 1740.
 They had seven children: